 Analyst frameworks often group vendors under broad labels like Enterprise Low-Code Application Platforms (LCAPs) or Multi-Experience Development Platforms (MXDPs).
 But those definitions rarely capture the architectural roles, development models, or integration depth that matter most to technical teams.
 That’s why we’ve taken a systems-first approach to classifying today’s low-code ecosystem.
 Rather than grouping platforms by price, popularity, or vendor marketing language, we’ve segmented them by execution layer, developer control surface, and integration depth as the key variables that affect how platforms behave in real-world architectures.

-We’ve identified six platform types that define the 2025 landscape:
+We’ve identified six platform types that define today’s low-code landscape:

 - UI Builders: Visual-first tools for rapid front-end apps